Skip to main content

 Feeding changes

 Your baby’s stomach is only the size of a cherry in the first few days.
 Small regular amounts of milk will be more than enough to fill their tiny tummy.
-Expect to feed 10 to 12 times in 24 hours at this stage.
+At this stage, expect to feed at least 10 to 12 times in 24 hours.

 Join a breastfeeding support group